-The winner shall be a member of IPHS at the time of awarding the prize and should attend the bi-annual conference (Delft in 2016) in order to receive the prize and to present his/her work.
+The winner shall be a member of IPHS at the time of awarding the prize and should attend the bi-annual conference (Yokohama in 2018) in order to receive the prize and to present his/her work.
 There is a cash prize of 250 Euro (and a waiver of the registration fee).

 Applications are invited from scholars for publications that appeared between January 2016 and December 2017:

 All submissions must be combined into a single file PDF format, including the submission (or a link to it), the application form and a brief biography of the author with full contact details.

 The period for receipt of submissions is only from 1 January to 28 February 2018.